-Although subcontractors may often be regarded as unnamed insureds with respect to property policies providing coverage for construction projects, this is not always the case.
-The issue of whether a subcontractor can rely on an "unnamed insured" defence to a subrogated action requires an analysis of the construction contract and the policy.
-As noted in Brookfield Homes, a subcontractor may not be able to utilize this defence where the property coverage for subcontractors has been expressly limited to amounts for which the named insured is legally liable.
+Although subcontractors may often be regarded as unnamed insureds with respect to property policies that provide coverage for construction projects, this is not always the case.
+The issue of whether a subcontractor can rely on an "unnamed insured" defence to a subrogated action requires an analysis of both the construction contract and the policy in question.
+Significantly, as noted in the recent case of Brookfield Homes, a subcontractor may not be able to utilize this defence where the property coverage for subcontractors has been expressly limited to amounts for which the named insured is legally liable.